 Kind of disgusting, right?
 Teeny-tiny babies hanging out in gross public restrooms -- a place they SO shouldn't be when their immune systems are so weak.
 Not cool.
 And would YOU want to eat in here?

-Yes, the photos are a little jarring, but the fact is: They're true.
-And it's important for people to see.
+Yes, the photos in the slideshow are a little jarring, but the fact is: They're important for people to see.
 Every day, mothers are made to feel uncomfortable or unwelcome for nourishing their infants when they're hungry.
 The woman in the bottom poster wrote on Facebook: "I have personally been harassed on numerous levels.
 I've heard more than just 'go to the car' and 'cover yourself,' I get more sexual comments than anything.
 So yeah it'd be pretty great not to have any nasty comments made while I'm feeding my child, with or without a cover."

 So, what do mothers in her position do?
 They go to the bathroom -- often a dirty bathroom -- in order to feed their baby.